 LGBTQ+ Veteran Care

-The Butler VA Health Care System seeks to promote the health, welfare, and dignity of LGBTQ+ Veterans and their Families.
+The VA Butler Healthcare System seeks to promote the health, welfare, and dignity of LGBTQ+ Veterans and their Families.
 We are committed to making sensitive and high quality health care accessible.
 Our policies and practices focus on ensuring a safe, welcoming, and affirmative environment of care for LGBTQ+ Veterans.
 Our employees receive training in clinically competent care that is responsive to the unique needs of LGBTQ+ Veterans.

 Connect with a care coordinator